Triston Casas Player Props: Red Sox vs. White Sox

 Triston Casas At The Plate

-- Casas is batting .215 with 11 doubles, a triple, eight home runs and 37 walks.
+- Casas has 11 doubles, a triple, eight home runs and 37 walks while batting .215.

-- Casas has picked up a hit in 50.0% of his 66 games this season, with at least two hits in 16.7% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.